Hack4Dev/CubeSat_ImageClassify/README.md

 ## Description

-Welcome to the CubeSat Image Classify Hackathon project!
-This project includes the following Notebooks:
+Welcome to the CubeSat Image Classify Hackathon challenge!
+This challenge includes the following Notebooks:

 - *Notebook 1*: Introduction to the problem and an overview of the hackathon
 - *Notebook 2*: Reading and analyzing the astronomical data
 - *Notebook 3*: Classification using a machine learning model
 - *Notebook 4*: Classification using a deep learning model
+- *Notebook 5*: Evaluation

 ## Data

-The data used in this hackathon can be found at [link: coming soon].
+The data used in this hackathon can be found at [link: ]().
 It contains approximately 16,000 images, each with a size of 3x512x512.
 The images are classified into the following categories:

 0. Blurry
 1. Corrupt